500k-agency/500k-agency.github.io/_posts/500k/2024-04-10-8-steps-to-start-a-successful-solo-agency.md

 I started working for myself because I knew I could do it better.
 Of course, I also had the biggest ego of anyone I know.
-But the truth is, if you don’t think you can do it better (or don’t care), then by all means keep working for someone else.
+But the truth is, if you don’t think you can do it better (or don’t care), then you probably won't have the urge to work for yourself in the first place.

 **2. Listen to people who’s hiring.**

-Most people don’t want to tell you their problems in the open.
+Most people don’t want to broadcast their problems in the open.
 But if the problem gets big enough, they tend to look for people to solve it for them.
 If you don’t know what problems to solve, this is a great way to find one.

 **3. Offer your help.**